-“Real estate professionals and the media have been waiting for an economic downturn to test the coworking business model for years,” Avison Young’s Michael Kloppenburg said in a NAIOP Advantage Series webinar last month.
+“Real estate professionals and the media have been waiting for an economic downturn to test the Coworking and Flexible Offices business model for years,” Avison Young’s Michael Kloppenburg said in a NAIOP Advantage Series webinar last month.

 While certainly, no one could have foreseen this decline would be triggered by a devasting pandemic, we’re in a downturn nonetheless.

 And it looks like coworking has passed the test, according to Kloppenburg.